-- To notify both the complainant and the respondent of charges brought and to provide each party with a copy of the College's Sexual Misconduct and Relationship Violence Policy and Procedures; - 2.
-To make all arrangements for the hearing, including time, place, notification of persons involved, and a record of the hearings (Secretarial support will be provided by the executive secretary to the Dean of Students); - 3.
-To decide all procedural matters during the hearing in accordance with established written guidelines and normal due process; - 4.
-To control the conduct of the hearing with authority to exclude any person who refuses to comply with the rules or determinations of the chairperson; - 5.
-To prepare or cause to be prepared in writing the findings and recommendations of the College Conduct Board, and to deliver them to the Dean of Students within 48 hours of the hearing.
+- To notify both the reporting party and the responding party of charges brought and to provide each party with a copy of the College's Sexual Misconduct and Relationship Violence Policy and Procedures; - To make all arrangements for the hearing, including time, place, notification of persons involved, and a record of the hearings (Secretarial support will be provided by the executive assistant to the Dean of Students); - 3.
+To decide all procedural matters during the hearing in accordance with established written guidelines and normal due process; - To control the conduct of the hearing with authority to exclude any person who refuses to comply with the rules or determinations of the chairperson; - 5.
+To prepare or cause to be prepared in writing the findings and recommendations of the College Conduct Board, and to deliver them to the Dean of Students within 72 hours of the hearing.